polyend/TrackerBetaTesting/README.md

 * **A clear English description** makes it easier for us to understand you.
   Please don't ignore the provided template!

-* **A word about feature requests.** Where possible, Polyend will fix any firmware-related issues considered bugs.
-Polyend is always keen on hearing user feedback about possible functionality improvements, however, we are not obligated to implement such feature requests.
-Please respect that while we appreciate our customers’ opinions and wishes, we cannot guarantee or promise to implement them.

-  Polyend Tracker was made with some initial assumptions in mind.
-Its hardware resources are limited, thus not every “simple” (from your perspective as a user) feature request is really simple, or sometimes it is not even possible to implement.
-Thank you for your understanding.

 ## Attachments

 Provide as many **attachments** as possible with your report.